 If you have been diagnosed with breast cancer, I have a wealth of information on my website www.abcdiagnosis.co.uk so don’t forget to check this out.
 All the major charities are signposted on here and lots of useful information about health and well being, my retreats for BC patients, blogs, links, resources etc. And remember primary breast cancer can is curable for around 2/3 of people with early stage cancer will NEVER develop secondary (metastatic or stage 4) breast cancer.

-Recently someone emailed me say they wish they had known about my site when they were diagnosed so please share this valuable resource!
+Many people wish they had known about my site when they were diagnosed so please share this valuable resource!

 Secondary Breast Cancer awareness

 Finally, there is a huge lack of understand when anyone hears “secondary breast cancer” mentioned.
 In October there is only ONE day (the 13th October) to support people like me who have incurable secondary breast cancer.
 Unlucky for some I hear you say.
-Yes unlucky and for us living with the disease we have an average median life expectancy of 3 years.
+Yes unlucky and for us living with the disease we have an average median life expectancy of 2-3 years.
 Around 1/3 of those with primary breast cancer can at some point develop this incurable disease.
-But many people can live longer and actively with the disease – just look at what I do!
+But many people can live longer and actively with the disease.
 This is why on Breast Cancer Awareness Month, it’s not good enough just to be aware.
 You need to be fully informed.
 Secondary breast cancer can happen immediately – friends I know, very intelligent friends, who have been diagnosed ‘De novo’ which means there is a primary somewhere but they’re straight to a stage 4 / secondary diagnosis.
 They don’t have the time to get use to a diagnosis of primary breast cancer they are diagnosed with an incurable illness straight away.
 Read here about the info on my website about secondary breast cancer

 After primary cancer some subtypes of breast cancer can recur up to 20 years later.
 So for those already diagnosed with primary breast cancer remember to ASK your Oncologist what your risk is?
 They should be able to tell you if you are unaware.
 Because of this risk I created an infographic which I share with my followers.
 It provides the “red flag symptoms” of secondary breast cancer that many patients don’t know about.